Yang-Tang/heatmapPlateMod/README.md

   )
   ```

-4. Run app.
+5. Run app.
 Select wells by Ctrl/Shift + Click.
-The module returns a dataframe
+The module returns a subsetted dataframe according to the selection.

 ![alt text](demo.gif)